Facility Rules and Policies

 From November 1st through April 30th, the pathway is closed from the Flat Creek bridge to the Gros Ventre bridge.
 The closure remains in place to protect migrating and wintering wildlife, including elk and mule deer.

 Are you a shed hunter?
 While no areas on the Refuge are open to antler collection, the public is allowed to access the adjacent National Forest areas to search for antlers between May 1 - November 30.
 Due to an overwhelming public interest in this activity, the Town of Jackson has strict guidance on how to participate.
-Information on participation will be posted late-winter 2023.
+For more information, please visit this site.